South Cornwall cottages

 Why stay in a South Cornwall cottage?

 We have over 150 cottages in South Cornwall ranging from cottages that sleep two for that romantic getaway all the way up to a cottage that sleeps 18, perfect for the large family or group holiday.
-With properties on the beachfront to properties deep in the countryside and everything in between, we are bound to have the perfect cottage for your holiday in South Cornwall.
+With Cornwall cottages on the beachfront to properties deep in the countryside and everything in between, we are bound to have the perfect cottage for your holiday in South Cornwall.

 Three must see things in South Cornwall: